Different Approaches to Software System Integration

 What is the right system integration approach?

 The next step that is a part of the architectural design is to choose the right system integration approach for the project.
-Let’s shortly describe each of the most common of them.
+Let’s shortly describe each of the most common system integration types.

 Point-to-point system integration